 1. The above Statement of Cash Flows has been prepared under the 'Indirect Method' as set out in the Indian Accounting Standard (Ind AS 7) 'Statement of Cash Flows'.

-2. Refer note 2 for significant accounting policies.
+2. Refer note 2 for material accounting policies.

-The accompanying notes are an integral part of these Financial Statements.
+The accompanying notes are an integral part of these financial statements.

-For BSR & Co.
-LLP Chartered Accountants
+For BSR& Co.
+LLP Chartered Accountants ICAL Firm Registration number : 101248W/W-100022